 - 1. Ensures reasonable setback requirements that allow minimum defensible space clearances to be met by private property owners to prevent catastrophic fires that damage habitats and pose a high public safety hazard. - 2.
-Furthers implementation of Senate Bill 32 (2016), the Global Warming Solutions Act that establishes a greenhouse gas (GHG) reduction target for the state of 40 percent below 1990 levels by 2030. - 3.
-Recognizes and incentivizes the use of natural and working lands for the purpose of carbon sequestration. - 4.
-Supports effective and comprehensive Districtwide, regional and statewide measures that respond to sea level rise and other effects of climate change and enhance ecological and community resilience. - 5.
-Enhances or streamlines the integration of wildlife corridors into transportation infrastructure planning and construction projects; promotes the protection, installation, and maintenance of wildlife corridors and support infrastructure. - 6.
+Furthers implementation of state greenhouse gas (GHG) reduction goals, such as Senate Bill 32 (2016), the Global Warming Solutions Act, that establishes a GHG emissions target of 40 percent below 1990 levels by 2030, and Assembly Bill 1279 (2022), that establishes a target to reach statewide net carbon neutrality no later than 2045. - 3.
+Furthers the implementation of Assembly Bill 1757 (Garcia, 2022), which recognizes the importance of natural and working lands for the purpose of carbon sequestration and storage and requires the California Natural Resources Agency to establish a range of targets for natural carbon sequestration for 2030, 2038, and 2045. - 4.
+Supports effective and comprehensive Districtwide, regional and statewide measures that respond to sea level rise and other effects of climate change and enhance ecological and community-wide climate resilience. - Enhances or streamlines the integration of wildlife corridors into transportation infrastructure planning and construction projects; promotes the protection, installation, and maintenance of wildlife corridors and related infrastructure. - 6.
 Promotes advance mitigation programs to enhance wildlife corridor networks. - 7.
-Connects habitats that support a diverse array of native plants and animals. - 8.
-Encourages public road management agencies to control invasive plant populations and incorporate safe pedestrian and wildlife crossings across roadways and highways. - 9.
-Eliminates the use of second-generation anticoagulant rodenticides. - 10.
+Connects habitats that support a diverse array of native plants and animals.

+- 8. Encourages public road management agencies to control invasive plant populations and incorporate safe pedestrian and wildlife crossings across transportation networks. - Eliminates the use of second-generation anticoagulant rodenticides. - 10.
 Supports increased knowledge, management and ultimately the eradication of Sudden Oak Death disease. - 11.
 Provides permit exemptions and streamlining for natural resources protection and restoration projects. - 12.
 Supports maintaining state and federal lists of endangered species justified through conclusive biological evidence. - 13.
-Helps efforts to protect, conserve, restore and enhance the natural resources of the District, its coast, and connecting waters for environmentally sustainable and prudent use by current and future generations.

-- 14. Engages Native American communities in cultural and land management practices to restore and protect natural and cultural resources and enhance landscape resilience. - 15.
-Protects and restores watersheds, water quality, natural water courses, wetlands and hydrologic processes consistent with the District's Resource Management Plan. - 16.
+Helps efforts to protect, conserve, restore and enhance the natural resources of the District, its coast, and connecting waters for environmentally sustainable and prudent use by current and future generations. - 14.
+Engages Native American communities in cultural and land management practices to restore and protect natural and cultural resources and enhance landscape resilience; supports existing and future Native American-led conservation and climate resilience initiatives. - 15.
+Protects and restores watersheds, water quality, natural water courses, wetlands and hydrologic processes consistent with the District's Resource Management Policies. - 16.
 Promotes expedited removal of select trees and brush by public agencies for fire protection, public safety and enhanced climate resilience, while protecting rare and endangered species and avoiding the spread of invasive species. - 17.
-Supports prescribed fires as a natural component of a healthy ecosystem. - 18.
+Removes barriers to carrying out prescribed fires and cultural burns as a natural component of a healthy ecosystem, such as prohibitive liability standards - 18.
 Supports working farms and ranches on public open space land that further conservation and climate resilience goals. - 19.
 Supports the creation of and repairs to farm labor housing to foster farm operation sustainability that ultimately furthers conservation and climate resilience goals. - 20.
 Incentivizes agricultural operations to invest in energy-efficient and water-efficient irrigation technologies that reduce greenhouse gas emissions and water use. - 21.
 Protects natural lands from the destruction caused by illegal marijuana grows, prohibits marijuana grows on public lands, and restores damaged habitats. - 22.
-Supports efforts to create and make available more complete sets of data for managing natural and working lands. - 23.
-Provides economic support for agricultural infrastructure maintenance and improvements.
+Supports efforts to create and make available more complete sets of data for managing natural and working lands.